Plasmonic focus * Plasmonic headlines * Metallic nanoparticles * Nanorice * Nanoshells * Photonic structures based on metal nanoparticles

 Effective medium properties, mean-field description, homogenization, or homogenisation of photonic crystals

 Let lambda be the wavelength in the ambient medium, and the respective n and R be refractive index and a characteristic dimension of a particle embedded in the medium.
 One then speaks of the static limit when both 2*pi*R/lambda << 1 and 2*pi*R*n/lambda << 1.
 Obviously if the first condition is satisfied then is also the second, provided that n is moderate.
 However, if n is relatively large (e.g., metallic particles at optical and infrared frequencies) one can find a wavelength range so that 2*pi*R/lambda << 1 but not necessarily 2*pi*R*n/lambda << 1.
 One then speaks of the quasi-static limit.
 Note that unlike in the static limit, the effective medium parameters in the quasi-static limit are dispersive even for medium composed of nondispersive components.
-In the case of a cubic array of spherical particles, the static case is satisfactorily covered by the Maxwell Garnett theory [1].
-In fact, for a moderate n, the Maxwell Garnett theory yields effective medium properties of cubic photonic crystals till the first stop gap within a few percent of exact result even in the close-packed case (for dense dielectric spheres in air and for inverted opals see Refs.
-[2,3]).
-Effective medium properties (effective dielectric permittivity and magnetic permeability tensors) of periodic arrays of arbitrarily shaped particles have been obtained in the quasi-static limit by L. Lewin [4] and N. A. Khizhnyak [5-7,9].
-Their work also contains the idea of generating an effective magnetic response from a composite comprising inherently nonmagnetic materials.

-First Lewin [4] provided a quasi-static extention of the Maxwell Garnett theory [1] for the case of a cubic array of spherical particles.
-(I wish I knew his work at the time of writing my publications [2,3]).
-Later on, Khizhnyak [5-7,9] generalized the results of Lewin for cubic arrays of spherical particles to the case of arbitrary periodic arrays of arbitrarily shaped particles.
+First Lewin [6] provided a quasi-static extention of the Maxwell Garnett theory [1] for the case of a cubic array of spherical particles.
+(I wish I knew his work at the time of writing my publications [4,5]).
+Later on, Khizhnyak [7-9,11] generalized the results of Lewin for cubic arrays of spherical particles to the case of arbitrary periodic arrays of arbitrarily shaped particles.
 In Ref.
-[5], general formulas are obtained for the respective tensors of dielectric permittivity and magnetic permeability.
-Since it is no longer required that either the lattice be cubic or the particles be spherical, such an artificial dielectric, or effective medium, has anisotropic properties, which Khizhnyak analyzes in detail.
+[7], general formulas were obtained for the respective tensors of dielectric permittivity and magnetic permeability.
+Since Khizhnyak no longer required that either the lattice be cubic or the particles be spherical, such an artificial dielectric, or effective medium, could in general have anisotropic properties, that Khizhnyak analyzed in detail.
 In Ref.
-[6], the respective tensors of dielectric permittivity and magnetic permeability are investigated more closely for an effective medium composed of periodic arrays of spherical particles.
-Three-dimensional tetragonal, orthogonal, hexagonal, and monoclinic arrays are studied.
+[8], the respective tensors of dielectric permittivity and magnetic permeability were investigated more closely for an effective medium composed of periodic arrays of spherical particles.
+Three-dimensional tetragonal, orthogonal, hexagonal, and monoclinic arrays were studied.
 On p.
-2025, last paragraph the following observation is made: ``From Eqs.
+2025, last paragraph the following observation was made: ``From Eqs.
 (2) and (5) an interesting property of artificial dielectrics follows.
 Even though an artificial dielectric is made from inherently nonmagnetic materials, at higher frequency it will exhibit both dielectric and magnetic anisotropy."
-In Ref.
-[7], the respective tensors of dielectric permittivity and magnetic permeability are investigated in detail for an effective medium composed of periodic arrays of ellipsoidal particles.
-The role of multipole interactions is assessed.
-A brief comparison with experimental results by Kharadly and Jackson [8] is made.
-Having in mind an application for the construction of centimeter-wave lens antennae, Kharadly and Jackson [8] studied (both theoretically and experimentally) the effective permittivity of periodic arrays of perfectly conducting elements of simple geometric shapes (cylindrical rods, thin strips, spheres, and disks).
-However, Kharadly and Jackson [8] did not notice anything particular for centimeter waves and their effective permittivity remained to be equal or larger than one.

 References: